 In Texas, the best home inspectors will evaluate and report on more systems and components than TREC requires.
 While TREC specifies inspectors only need to test equipment and appliances in “one mode with ordinary controls at typical settings,” top-notch inspectors will delve deeper.
 They’ll include more observations in their final report and include numerous photographs — which isn’t required by TREC.

 The best home inspectors will also offer additional specialized services, for example, the use of a thermal imaging camera to detect possible hidden electrical problems, the use of a ZIPLEVEL to help you measure and determine if the foundation is within certain tolerances, and services to identify the presence of conditions that are conducive to wood-destroying insects, like termites.
 These additional services may increase the cost of the inspection, but only minimally, and they go a long way to giving buyers peace of mind when deciding whether or not to close the deal.

 Finally, top-notch home inspectors will spend time with you explaining the outcomes of the inspection.
 They’ll give you advice on how to approach repairs and how much they may cost, so you have the information you need to negotiate a good deal.
 These activities are not required by TREC, but they are actions the best home inspectors will take.

 As a home buyer, knowledge is power.
 Take time to understand what a home inspection is all about.
 Ask how your inspector will go above and beyond the minimum requirements.
-And find the most experienced inspector you can find using our 13 question home inspector checklist.
+And to find the most experienced, reliable professional you can find using our 13 question home inspector checklist.